Release Date: 06-30-2021

 PORTLAND, Ore.,—June 30, 2021—Who leads the work to create a more equitable and resilient food system matters.
 The Viviane Barnett Fellowship for Food System Leadership (Fellowship) announces its inaugural cohort, a racially and experientially diverse group of 16 Oregonians selected for their passion and interest in food systems transformation.
 Over the 18 months of the program, the Fellows will build community and share skills while working on projects that promote restorative growing practices, community empowerment, food sovereignty, land and water stewardship, and climate justice.

-The newly selected Viviane Barnett Food Systems Fellows (Fellows) represent a range of aspiring, emerging, and experienced food systems leaders who are Black, Indigenous, Latinx, Asian, and multiracial.
+The newly selected Viviane Barnett Food Systems Fellows (Fellows) represent a range of aspiring, emerging, and experienced food systems leaders who are Black, Indigenous, Latinx, Asian, Pacific Islander, and multiracial.
 The experiences and interests present in the group span from farming, food production, food security, community organizing, climate justice, creative arts, resistance and liberation, cultural and ancestral reclamation, and healing.
 In both their work and their fellowship applications, Fellows expressed a strong desire in learning and giving back to others.

 “Centering the experiences of leaders of color is essential to building a more racially equitable and climate resilient food system,” says Aaron Vargas, Food Equity Manager at Ecotrust.
 “The Viviane Barnett Food Systems Fellows are reaching towards our collective lived experiences to come together to co-create new opportunities in support of transforming our food and farming systems.”